 - Acrylic coatings adhere unsurpassed to a variety of surfaces, even during repeated freeze-thaw periods.

-- The colors are bright and vibrant and there is virtually no color variation from seal to seal.
+- The colours are bright and vibrant and there is virtually no colour variation from seal to seal.

 - Mix acrylic plasters (stuccos) using a drill with a mixing attachment.
 Normally no mixer needed on site.